henriqueholtz/Aws-Struggle/Billing/AWS Cost Explorer.md

 - AWS Cost Explorer also gives you access to a set of default reports to help you get started, while also allowing you to create custom reports from scratch.
 - Customers can receive Savings Plan recommendations at the member (linked) account level in addition to the existing AWS organization-level recommendations in AWS Cost Explorer
 - AWS Cost Explorer cannot provide granular billing details for the past month.

+You can explore your usage and costs using the main graph, the Cost Explorer cost, and usage reports, or the Cost Explorer RI report.
+You can view data for up to the last 12 months, forecast how much you're likely to spend for the next 12 months, and get recommendations for what Reserved Instances to purchase.
+You can use Cost Explorer to identify areas that need further inquiry and see trends that you can use to understand your costs.

+You can view your costs and usage using the Cost Explorer user interface free of charge.
+You can also access your data programmatically using the Cost Explorer API.

+When you first sign up for Cost Explorer, AWS prepares the data about your costs for the current month and the last 12 months and then calculates the forecast for the next 12 months.
+The current month's data is available for viewing in about 24 hours.
+The rest of your data takes a few days longer.
+Cost Explorer updates your cost data at least once every 24 hours.
+After you sign up, Cost Explorer can display up to 12 months of historical data (if you have that much), the current month, and the forecasted costs for the next 12 months.